 For teams that predominantly work with external platforms for managing their initiatives, such as Jira for developers and product managers or Salesforce for sales folks, Mesh provides you with tracking options to automatically sync your updates on Jira/ Salesforce with your Mesh account.

-The weightage part is where, as a Goal owner for multiple Goals, you can assign different weightages to your Goals, as per their individual importance.
+The weightage part is where, as a Goal owner for multiple Goals, you can assign different weightage to your Goals, as per their individual importance.
 To know more about Goal Weightage, checkout Understanding Privacy Settings & Weightage of Goals.

 The comments section is something anyone can use, from your team members to your manager to collaborators, for a whole bunch of things.